isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       The Kea Control Agent returns a ``Kea error response - status: 401, message: Unauthorized`` message.
+:Issue:       Kea returns a ``Kea error response - status: 401, message: Unauthorized`` message.
-:Description: The Stork agent and the Kea Control Agent are running, but they cannot connect.
+:Description: The Stork agent and Kea are running, but they cannot connect.
               The ``stork-agent`` logs contain similar messages: ``failed to parse responses from Kea:
               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.
-:Solution:    Check if there are any clients specified in the Kea Control Agent configuration file in the
+:Solution:    Check if there are any clients specified in Kea configuration file in the
               ``authentication`` node.
-:Explanation: The Kea Control Agent can be configured to use Basic Authentication.
+:Explanation: Kea can be configured to use Basic Authentication.
 If it is enabled, Stork agent will
               read the credentials from the Kea CA configuration file and use them to authenticate.
 The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.